Thunderstarr/EDOPro-HD-Pics-Downloader/README.md

 ### You can help me:
 With the release of new cards, two problems appear:
-1 - The allcards.ydk don't cover all cards;
+- The allcards.ydk don't cover all cards;
-2 - The card's name can change from OCG to TCG (The game considers TCG name as default);
+- The card's name can change from OCG to TCG (The game considers TCG name as default);

+### Future features:
+- Downloads all Field's Artworks;
+- Tokens also in HD.
+A large part is available in the database and a generic token will be downloaded if it is not there.
+The problem is storing a deck with a token, the game automatically deletes them, making it difficult to test.